ntnn19/AlphaFlow/README.md

 ### TO DO
 - Add steps for downstream analyses such as relaxation, assembly, binding site prediction, scoring etc.
-- Add a reporting step to the workflow in a form of a table that describe each predicted structure.

 ## Steps to setup & execute